 Since 2016, International Academic Competitions has overseen the International Geography Bee.
 IGB is a worldwide geography quiz tournament that is contested in different regions of the world (the USA being one of them), and then the top students win the right to play in the International Geography Bee World Championships which are held every two years.
-The next IGB World Championships will be held on July 12-19, 2020 on a Caribbean cruise.
+The next IGB World Championships will be held in the summer of 2022.
 At the US National Championships, the IGB takes the form of a geography-themed buzzer-based quiz tournament for individual students; the US Geography Championships at Nationals by contrast is entirely exam-based.

 The US Division of the IGB consists of the National Qualifying Exam and the National Championships.
 The same four age divisions and the same definitions for these apply to the US Division of the IGB as they do for the US Geography Championships.
 The next Varsity and Junior Varsity Nationals for IGB will begin directly after the National Championships of the US Geography Championships on Friday, April 24, 2020 at the Crystal Gateway Marriott in Arlington, VA in conjunction with the Varsity and JV National Championships of the National History Bee and Bowl.
 The playoff rounds of the IGB Varsity and JV US National Championships will then take place during the early afternoon of Saturday, April 25, 2020.
 Neither the preliminary round nor the playoff round times will not overlap with the National History Bee or the National History Bowl, however.
 Middle School and Elementary School Nationals for the IGB are held in conjunction with the Middle School and Elementary School National Championships of the National History Bee and Bowl, National Science Bee, and US Academic Bee and Bowl.
 The next Middle School and Elementary School Nationals for the IGB will be held on June 12-13, 2020 at the Hyatt Regency O’Hare in Rosemont, IL (next to Chicago).